The Beth Lists

 Best Pilot?

 I'm not sure I picked the best pilot for my very first ballooning experience.
 I only pondered that worry for a moment.
 Suddenly it was time to land and Mike showed a bit of concern.
 "We're going fast."
 He announced firmly.
 "We can land this like a baby, if we all get on the opposite side and duck!"
 My nerves made me laugh with that suggestion.
-There was no where for any of us to move.
+There was nowhere for any of us to move.

 Picture

 Suddenly we scrambled to the floor and the basket hit with a jerk and it felt like a million bodies on top of me, as we bounced and tumbled along the ground.
 Instead of panic, I felt a giddy wave of giggles and I tried to suppress them.
-The basket suddenly stopped and I couldn't move under the wieght.
+The basket suddenly stopped and I couldn't move under the weight.
 Mike yelled, "Put out the pilot!"
 The flame was burning near the oat field, where we had landed and Mike was suddenly out stomping as I crawled free.
-I ould see a huge path of ruined oats, where the basket had been dragging.
-The truck arrived and the heavy basket was heaved into the truck bed.
-Moments later, I was sitting in the back, grinning as the truck bumped down the dusty road.
-I was thrilled with every strong swerve, that gave me an excuse to hug the wicker basket once more.
+I could see a huge path of ruined oats, where the basket had been dragging.
+I climbed out and yanked an oat souvenir from the field. (saved in a book)

 Back at the Mall

 I couldn't stop thanking Mike and the crew.
-Mike told me to be quiet.
+Mike finally told me to be quiet.
 He claimed (with a grin) that the only reason he told me to get in was that he thought I was going to cry.
 And I probably would have.

 Picture